seenthattinker/demo/sredEligible.md

 In SR&ED, it is expected that a planned approach is formulated; that is:

-- formulating one or
+- &ndash; formulating one or
     more [hypotheses](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#hypthss)
     designed to reduce or eliminate the
     [uncertainties](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty);
-- planning and executing the testing of the hypotheses by [experiment](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xprmnt) or [analysis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nlyss);
+- &ndash; planning and executing the testing of the hypotheses by [experiment](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xprmnt) or [analysis](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#nlyss);
     and
-- developing logical conclusions based on the results or findings of the [experiment](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xprmnt) or
+- &ndash; developing logical conclusions based on the results or findings of the [experiment](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xprmnt) or